THE RUT 50K RACE

 Rut Registration Policy

-- There will be no deferrals, credits, transfers or waitlists for any 2019 Rut race.
+- There will be no deferrals, credits, transfers to other runners, or waitlists for any Rut race.
+No exceptions.

-- Rut Runners who must drop out due to unforeseen circumstances may do so by May 15th will receive a 50% Refund.
+- Rut Runners who must drop out due to unforeseen circumstances may do so by June 1st and will receive a 50% refund.

-- Rut Runners may also move down in distance.
+- Rut Runners in some races may also move down in distance.
 This must be done no later than August 15th.

-- The 50K can move to the 28K or 11K, but not the VK.
-The 28K can move to the 11K, but not the VK.
-The VK can move to the 11K.
+- For example, the 50K can move to the 28K, 20K, or 11K, but not the VK.
+The 28K can move to the 20K, or 11K, but not the 50K or VK.
+The 20K can move to the 11K, but not the 50K, 28K, or VK.
+The VK can move to the 11K only.
+The 11K cannot transfer to another event.
 A transfer in distance will be charged a $5 processing fee.